 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-Can content from an RSS feed be added to WordPress posts instead of the sidebar?
-Yes, it can!
+What if you want to add content from an RSS feed to a post instead of a sidebar?

-You can do this using WordPress plugins.
-Just search inside the Plugins admin section for RSS, RSS feed to post, etc.
+You can do this using plugins.
+Just search inside the Plugins admin screen (Plugins > Add New) for RSS Post, RSS feed to post, etc.

-Note: Most RSS plugins typically require configuration – visit the plugin sites for instructions, or contact us for assistance with plugin configuration.
+Note: Most RSS plugins typically require configuration – visit the plugin sites for setup instructions, or contact us if you need help with plugin configuration.

-Here are a few plugins that allow you to add RSS feeds to your pages and posts:
+Here are a few plugins you can check out that allow you to add RSS feeds to your site:

 WPeMatico

-You can manage all the feeds you import and arrange feeds into categories.
+You can manage all of your imported feeds and arrange feeds according to categories and campaigns.

 For more details, go here: